Walling117/PottyMouthFilter/README.md

 ## Features

-* **Hybrid AI Alignment:** Whisper identifies the content, and Vosk refines the timestamps.
+* **Pairing two AI models:** Whisper identifies the content, and Vosk refines the timestamps.
 * **Audio Muting:** Instead of just lowering volume, it manipulates raw 16-bit PCM bytes to ensure absolute silence during profanity.
 * **Deduplication:** Logic to handle overlapping detections and "merged tokens" (catching "fu" + "cker" as one event).
 * **CLI:** Powered by `Spectre.Console` for real-time progress bars, status updates, and hit/miss charts.